The while

 and do-while

-loops are control structures in C# that allow repeating the execution of a block of code as long as a specific condition is met.
+loops are control structures in C# that allow the execution of a block of code to be repeated while a specific condition is met.

 Unlike the for